ruckiryan/ruckiryan/README.md

 # Hi, I'm Ryan! 👋
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ryanrucki.profile)

-🎓 I'm a Business Analytics student at the **University of Denver (Daniels College of Business)** passionate about data engineering, business intelligence, and applying analytics to solve real-world challenges in **finance, HR, and transportation**.
+🎓 I'm a Business Analytics student at the **University of Denver (Daniels College of Business)** passionate about data engineering, business intelligence, and applying analytics to solve real-world challenges.

 ---